India fetes France's Macron at annual military parade

 "The idea is to build defence supply chains that can meet India and France's defence needs," New Delhi's top foreign ministry bureaucrat Vinay Kwatra told reporters.

+Both leaders in talks had "reiterated their commitment to further deepening" defence industrial cooperation, a joint statement on the visit said.

-But he also indicated that no deal had been reached on additional Rafale jet purchases by the Indian navy, nor had there been movement on a long-standing cooperation agreement on civil nuclear energy production in India.
+No deal was reached on additional Rafale purchases by the Indian navy, nor had there been movement on a long-standing cooperation agreement on civil nuclear energy production in India.

+But both leaders welcomed a decision by Europe's Airbus and local conglomerate Tata to jointly build civilian helicopters in India.

 A contingent of French soldiers including a Foreign Legion marching band joined the parade, which marks the adoption of India's constitution in 1950.

-Indian troops had marched down the Champs-Elysees under Modi's watch during last year's Bastille Day parade.
+Indian troops marched down the Champs-Elysees under Modi's watch during last year's Bastille Day parade.

 - 'No taboo subjects' -